Into Your Eyes

-"Into Your Eyes" is the third single from the American DJ Armand Van Helden's sixth album, Nympho (2005).
+"Into Your Eyes" is the third single from American DJ Armand Van Helden's sixth album, Nympho (2005).
 The song's refrain is lifted from "I Might Lie", a 1987 rock hit by Andy Taylor.

 Music video

 The music video parodies John Carpenter's 1988 film They Live, replacing the aliens by dancing women.
 In a key twist, however, the protagonist discovers at the end that he, too, is an alien dancing girl.